On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-Comparing these two alignments, it is clearly seen that the way the letters $\alpha_1$, between aligned non-$\alpha_1$ letters, are aligned is not important as long as a maximal number of such letters $\alpha_1$ are aligned.
-Therefore, in general, we need only describe which non-$\alpha_1$ letters are aligned and assume that between pairs of aligned non-$\alpha_1$ letters a maximal number of letters $\alpha_1$ are aligned.
-In other words, we can identify the two alignments \eqref{A:1} and \eqref{A:2} as the same.
+Comparing these two optimal alignments, it is clear that the way the letters $\alpha_1$ are aligned, between the aligned non-$\alpha_1$ letters, is not important as long as a maximal number of such letters $\alpha_1$ are aligned.
+Therefore, in general, it is enough to describe which non-$\alpha_1$ letters are aligned and to assume that between pairs of aligned non-$\alpha_1$ letters a maximal number of letters $\alpha_1$ are aligned.
+In other words, we can identify the two optimal alignments \eqref{A:1} and \eqref{A:2} as the same.

 Next, let a {\it cell}, be either the beginning of an alignment till and including, if any, its first pair of aligned non-$\alpha_1$ letter, or be a part of an alignment between pairs of aligned non-$\alpha_1$ letters.